The suitcase of wonders

 I discovered this trick only much later.
 As a child, I listened to the records in the usual way – one by one.
 A typical picture you could see if you entered my childhood room in my parents’ home was a small child sitting on the rug and playing with Lego for hours while listening to records from the 1960s.
 In much fewer times I listened to some children records, especially the Israeli Children Music Festival records that were very popular in Israel while my sisters and I had grown.
 These were the only newer records that my parents bought beside those 1960s records my father purchased in his teens.
 One of my first memories as a young child was that I wanted to have a good stereo system.
 (How many toddlers in the age of 2-3 you know that wish for a good stereo?)
 Probably at this age, I was already aware of the existence of lower and higher frequencies that this record player couldn’t produce.
 It is a device that plays through one built in speaker (as is, it is Mono), the sound quality is minus mediocre, especially because of the use of a Ceramic cartridge.
 In general, this piece is very primitive built, even though it contains vacuum tubes (something that considered good these days), it has a small diameter speaker that can’t provide impressive sound quality.
 I must point that the suitcase and the internal amplifier built in Israel (there is a label of the manufacturer inside the case).
 The turntable itself made by Garrard, which was one of the most famous British brands that era.
 It is an ‘autoslim’ model which means it senses the size of the record automatically while it drops down through the long spindle.
 There is a side lever that moves while the record falls to the platter, and then the arm knows where to land, whether it’s a 7, 10 or standard 12-inch record.
 The wish for a good stereo system fulfilled in a later age, and maybe because of this first absence, I collected (fixed and also gave to others) many types of record players through all the years.

-“The first album that I remember that I had was of Chubby Checker [the singer that sings Let’s twist again].
-“My exposure to new music and especially from abroad was very limited.
-We had in Israel only three radio stations back then, and they used to play western pop music very sporadically, there wasn’t any scheduled radio show for this music or rather a special DJ that played this music.
-We also listened rarely to some broadcasts from abroad like the BBC stations through the Short waves, and we had some exposure from there.
-I don’t remember any record purchasing experience.
-In the Qrayot area (Haifa’s suburbs) there were not any record stores, and in Haifa, there was ‘Hataklit’ record shop in Hertzl street, which was quite modest.
-I remember that there used to be some undedicated stores, like toy stores, or stationery shops that used to hold some records for sale.
-I remember I visit a record store on Ben Yehuda street in Tel Aviv, but that was it.
-I must say that differently from what today’s media use to mention about the 1960s in Israel – as the establishment was against the pop culture from USA and UK, I haven’t felt it.
-I was a cadet in the social youth movement, and then a guide.
-At the youth movement activities we had a very ideological environment, and still, I remember at the same time, there was a club, its name was ‘Fulfillment’ [And I add here – how ironic…].
-In this club, they used to play music for dance, and we used to go there right after our meetings at the youth movement house, so I don’t remember that was any rebellion feeling among the youth.
-From the other hand, there wasn’t some form of typical engagement or swarming after the culture or fashion from abroad, and particularly not after Rock music.
-I don’t remember any Rock concerts in Haifa area, and I don’t remember any person that held an electric guitar at home or any group that played around.
+“The first album I remember having was by Chubby Checker, the singer of ‘Let’s Twist Again.’
+My exposure to new music, especially from abroad, was very limited.
+In Israel, we only had three radio stations back then, and they played western pop music very sporadically.
+There wasn’t a scheduled radio show for this music or a special DJ that played it.
+We occasionally listened to some broadcasts from abroad, like the BBC stations on shortwave, and got some exposure from there.
+I don’t remember any specific record purchasing experiences.
+In the Qrayot area (Haifa’s suburbs), there were no record stores, and in Haifa, there was the ‘Hataklit’ record shop on Herzl Street, which was quite modest.
+Some non-dedicated stores, like toy stores or stationery shops, also sold records.
+I remember visiting a record store on Ben Yehuda Street in Tel Aviv, but that was it.
+Unlike what today’s media say about the 1960s in Israel, that the establishment was against pop culture from the USA and UK, I didn’t feel it.
+I was a cadet in the social youth movement and then a guide.
+At youth movement activities, we had a very ideological environment, yet I remember a club called ‘Fulfillment’ [how ironic…].
+In this club, they played dance music, and we went there right after our meetings at the youth movement house, so I don’t remember any sense of rebellion among the youth.
+On the other hand, there wasn’t a typical engagement or craze for the culture or fashion from abroad, especially not for Rock music.
+I don’t remember any Rock concerts in the Haifa area, and I don’t recall anyone having an electric guitar at home or any groups playing around.

 That’s our slogan!

-This record contains a song like “Teen queen of the week” together with the fantastic tune from the movie “The singer, not the song.”
+This record contains a song like ‘Teen Queen of the Week’ together with the fantastic tune from the movie ‘The Singer, Not the Song.’

 Sincerely,